 - “If I file for bankruptcy, I can't get credit for seven years.”

-- “If I file for bankruptcy I’ll never be able to buy a car.”
+- “If I file for bankruptcy I'll never be able to buy or finance a car.”

 - “If I file for bankruptcy, everyone will know about it.”